 Jeremy Flower is a multi-instrumentalist and composer of acoustic and electronic music.
 His work with electronics has landed him on stage as a guest artist with the Atlanta and Chicago Symphony Orchestras, the Santa Fe Opera, LA Philharmonic, Konzertgebau, Curtis Institute, St. Luke’s, American Composers Orchestra as well as with world-renowned electronic producers in experimental, ambient and minimal techno genres.

-Currently Flower is working on a recorded song cycle for large chamber ensemble, some Synth-pop, improvised techno music, and building modular synthesizers.
+Currently Flower is working on a couple children, a recorded song cycle for large chamber ensemble, some Synth-pop, improvised techno music, and building modular synthesizers.

 A Note to concert programmers: Please feel free to edit this down to meet your length requirements.